 - The amount of time you spend underwater

-This simply means that you can spend more time underwater at shallower depths than if you go deep diving.
+This simply means that you can spend more time underwater at shallower depths than if you go for a deep dive.
 The compressed air will escape your system before you need to make a decompression stop.
 This doesn’t change the fact that you still need to return to the surface slowly to avoid any sudden buildup of gas bubbles.

 Here are some estimates of the depth and duration of dives you can make without making decompression stops.
-Keep in mind that these only consider the first dive of the day and the values will significantly change if you’ve already gone for a dive or two earlier on in the past 24 hours.
+Keep in mind that these estimates to dive without decompression only consider the first dive of the day and the values will significantly change if you’ve already gone for a dive or two earlier on in the past 24 hours.

-- At 30 meters, you have an NDL of around 20 minutes.
+- At a dive depth of 30 meters, you have an NDL of around 20 minutes.

-- At 50 meters, your NDL will only last for around 8 minutes.
+- At a dive depth of 50 meters, your NDL will only last for around 8 minutes.

-Crossing these time limits will mean that you need to make a decompression stop/s as you ascend.
-You will notice that as the depth increases, the time you can spend underwater significantly decreases.
+Crossing these time limits for the given dive depth will mean that you need to make a decompression stop/s as you ascend.
+You will notice that as the dive depth increases, the time you can spend underwater to dive without a decompression stop significantly decreases.

 Do You Need a Special Certification for Deep Dives?